KevinVan720/animated_styled_widget/README.md

       );
 ```

-After you have defined a style, use
+After you have defined a style, use the StyledContainer widget:
 ```
 var widget=StyledContainer(
             style: style,